What’s a plugin?

 I gave up my share counts to save 29$ per year.

-If you can afford it, I would highly recommend starting out with the Social Warfare plugin, and saving yourself this trouble down the road.
+If you can afford it, I would recommend starting out with a paid sharing pluging like Social Pug or Social Warfare plugin, and saving yourself this trouble down the road.
 (It also solves all the problems for image optimization for Facebook and Pinterest, but we will get to that.)

 Email Collection Plugin –